Research data management

 Coffee Lectures are short informative presentations followed by a discussion focussing on diverse RDM topics.
 Though they may target specific groups, they are usually open to everyone.
 We offer Coffee Lectures as contributions to theme days or weeks, such as the Love Data Week (mid-February) or Postdoc Appreciation Week (autumn).

-Coffee Lectures in the scope of the Love Data Week (12 to 16 Februar 2024)
+Coffee Lectures in the scope of the Postdoc Appreciation Week Germany (16-20 September 2024)

-The international Love Data Week takes place every year in the week around Valentine's Day (14 February).
-People and institutions involved in research data management are invited to host informative events.
-Many of these are open to everyone interested.
+The German version of the Postdoc Appreciation Week takes place every year in September.
+Individuals and institutions involved in research data management are invited to organize information events.
+Although the target audience are primarily postdocs, many events are open to everybody interested.

 Introductory courses